James and Ruth Brown Undergraduate Award

 • Project must reflect intellectual analysis and close reading of the topic

-The reflective essay should explain and discuss how the paper/project goes about its work engaging the chosen public issue.
-Does it, for example, provide a needed perspective, fill a gap in knowledge, support a perspective/group that contributes to greater understanding, or take an approach that is needed?
-Whatever its strategies, please detail them in the essay.
+• Reflective essay should explain how the writing sample provides a needed perspective, fills a gap in knowledge, supports a perspective/group that contributes to greater understanding, or takes an approach that is needed.

 Past Recipients